Skip to main content

 5

 • While veggies cook, pat chicken* dry with paper towels. • Once veggies are done, heat another drizzle of oil in same pan over medium-high heat.
-Add chicken, Southwest Spice, and remaining chili powder.
+Add chicken in a single layer, Southwest Spice, and remaining chili powder.
 Cook, stirring occasionally, until chicken is browned and cooked through, 4-6 minutes. • Stir in stock concentrate and a splash of water; cook until saucy, 1-2 minutes. • Turn off heat.
 Season with salt and pepper.

 Finish & Serve